Our Commitment to Sustainable, ‘Green’, Beautiful, Lively, and Fun!

 Our parking areas, driveways, and trails are unpaved to minimize runoff.

 All of our lodges and buildings are especially green in that they are not heated during the winter at all.
 We shut them down before the first hard frost!
-We open them in late spring for the summer season.
+We open buildings in late spring for the summer season.

 We are striving to be awarded “Environmental Champion” status by the New Hampshire Lodging and Restaurant Association’s Sustainable Lodging and Restaurant Program.